beijn/nai22-project4a/NAI-Project/Application Papers/Generation of Musical Patterns through Operads.md

 ## Inductive Biases
 - music = pitch^n per time step
 	- *patterns* have no different notions for quite rest vs sustained note (besides expressivity this impacts polyphony)
-- The presented generative system is capable of explicitely encoding powerfull rules for #compositon
+- The presented generative system is capable of explicitely encoding powerfull rules for #compositon as nested composition' of patterns [^1]
-	-

 ## Context
 - enables a [[Formal Grammar]] based, very parametric generative device for [[Evolutionary Algorithms]]